Local correlation entropy: Introduction

 where

 (Note that, in \cite{takens1983invariants}, the author considered the lower entropy only.)
 Of course, due to the convergence of correlation sums to the correlation integral, these local correlation entropies are often equal to the correlation entropy of a measure $\mu$.
-Nevertheless, we believe that it deserves to study these local correlation entropies, for which we have several reasons.
+Nevertheless, we believe that these local correlation entropies deserve to be studied, for what we have several reasons.
 First, the ergodic results hold (usually) only for almost every point, but, from the topological point of view, local correlation entropy at every point should be considered.
-Second, since local correlation entropy depends solely on the trajectory of a selected point, it is computationally more tractable than correlation integral.
+Second, since local correlation entropy depends solely on the trajectory of a selected point, it is computationally more tractable than correlation entropy of a measure.
 In fact, when estimating correlation entropy of an invariant measure $\mu$, correlation sums are often used and thus the local correlation entropy is being estimated; see e.g.~\cite[\textsection{}7.7]{broer2010handbook}.
 Finally, study of local correlation entropies can yield new results, which have not yet been obtained for correlation entropy of a measure.

 Let us now briefly outline the main results of this paper.
 We start with summarizing basic properties of the local correlation entropy.
 One of them is the relationship between local correlation entropies of $f$ and those of its iterates $f^k$.
-Since we were not able to find a corresponding result in the literature, we included a proof of it in this paper.
+Since we were not able to find a corresponding result in the literature, we have included a proof of it in this paper.
 The proof is based on a combinatorial lemma (see \textsection\ref{SS:f^k-combinatorial-lemma}), which gives a relationship between correlation sum of $f$ at a point $x$ and correlation sums of $f^k$ at points $f^h(x)$ ($0\le h <k$), see Lemma~\ref{L:fk-graph-corollary}.